-NONRTC: this table is used to provide a general storage capability for system other then the RTC.
+NONRTC: Table 56 is used to provide a general storage capability for system other then the RTC.
 A dedicated WIF command provides this capability.

 column name postgresql datatype system datatype

 timestamp bigint uint64

-code integer int
+code integer Int

 data bytea free, is not defined